Covariantly functorial wrapped Floer theory on Liouville sectors: Wrapped Fukaya category of Liouville sectors

 \begin{remark} The proof(s) of Proposition \ref{wrappingunits} generalize directly to define a map $H^\bullet(L)\to HF^\bullet(L,L)$ sending the unit $[L]\in H^\bullet(L)$ to the unit $\1_L\in HF^\bullet(L,L)$ (e.g.\ by counting holomorphic disks with moving Lagrangian boundary conditions and one point constraint on $L$).
 This map is well-known to be an isomorphism (it should moreover be an algebra map, though this is technically more difficult to show; see Fukaya--Oh \cite{fukayaoh} and Abouzaid \cite{abouzaidplumbing} for proofs in closely related settings). \end{remark}

 The existence of a unit inside $HF^\bullet(L,L)$ allows us to define \emph{continuation elements}. \begin{definition} For any positive isotopy $L_t$, we associate a \emph{continuation element}

 defined as follows.
 For sufficiently small isotopies, $c(L_t)$ is simply the the image of the unit under the deformation isomorphism $HF^\bullet(L_0,L_0):=HF^\bullet(L_0^+,L_0)=HF^\bullet(L_1,L_0)$.
-For an arbitrary isotopy, break it up into smaller isotopies, and define $c(L_t)$ as the composition of the continuation elements for each of these smaller isotopies (it is easy to see that this is well-defined using Lemma \ref{lemma:simultaneousdeformation}). \end{definition}
+For an arbitrary isotopy, break it up into smaller isotopies, and define $c(L_t)$ as the composition of the continuation elements for each of these smaller isotopies. \end{definition}

-\begin{lemma} The continuation elements satisfy the following properties: \begin{itemize} \item\emph{(Deformation invariance)} $c(L_t)$ is invariant under deformation of the isotopy $L_t$ fixed at endpoints. \item\emph{(Composition)} A composition of continuation elements coincides with the continuation element of the concatenation of isotopies. \item\emph{(Naturality)} Continuation elements are preserved by inclusions of Liouville sectors.
-Namely, if $L_t$ is a positive isotopy contained in $X \subseteq X'$, then $c(L_t)$ does not depend on whether it is computed in $X$ or $X'$ (with respect to the corresponding invariance of $HF^\bullet(L_1, L_0)$ from Lemma \ref{lemma:localityHF}). \item For any positive isotopy $L_t$ and negative isotopy $K_t$ such that $L_t$ and $K_t$ disjoint at infinity for all $t\in[0,1]$, the map $HF^\bullet(L_0,K_0)\to HF^\bullet(L_1,K_1)$ given by composing with continuation elements on either side coincides with the deformation isomorphism described in Proposition \ref{lemma:simultaneousdeformation}. \end{itemize} \end{lemma}
+\begin{lemma} The continuation elements satisfy the following properties: \begin{itemize} \item\emph{(Well-definedness)} $c(L_t)$ is independent of how the given isotopy is divided into small isotopies. \item\emph{(Deformation invariance)} $c(L_t)$ is invariant under deformation of the isotopy $L_t$ fixed at endpoints. \item\emph{(Composition)} A composition of continuation elements coincides with the continuation element of the concatenation of isotopies. \item\emph{(Naturality)} Continuation elements are preserved by inclusions of Liouville sectors.
+Namely, if $L_t$ is a positive isotopy contained in $X \subseteq X'$, then $c(L_t)$ does not depend on whether it is computed in $X$ or $X'$ (with respect to the corresponding invariance of $HF^\bullet(L_1, L_0)$ from Lemma \ref{lemma:localityHF}). \item For any positive isotopy $L_t$ and negative isotopy $K_t$ such that $L_t$ and $K_t$ disjoint at infinity for all $t\in[0,1]$, the map $HF^\bullet(L_0,K_0)\to HF^\bullet(L_1,K_1)$ given by composing with continuation elements on either side coincides with the deformation isomorphism described in Lemma \ref{simultaneousdeformation}. \end{itemize} \end{lemma}